b13/authorized-preview/Readme.md

 # EXT: authorized_preview

 authorized_preview is an extension for TYPO3.
-It adds the functionality to preview disabled languages through generated preview URLs and without the need for a backend login.
+It adds the functionality to preview disabled languages through generated preview URLs without the need for a backend login.

 ## Requirements